 City of Richmond, Virginia Department of Planning and Development Review

 City Hall, Richmond, Virginia 23219

 804.646.6335 (f) 804.646.5789 www.richmondgov.com

-To: Urban Design Committee
+To: Planning Commission

-From: Planning and Preservation Division
+From: Urban Design Committee

-Date: January 10, 2019
+Date: January 22, 2019

 RE: Final Location, Character and Extent review of Pump House Parking Lot Trail, 1704 Pump House Drive; UDC 2019-04

 I. APPLICANTS

 Michael Burton, Department of Parks, Recreation, and Community Facilities

 II.
 LOCATION

 1704 Pump House Drive

 Property Owner:

 The City of Richmond Department of Public Utilities and the Richmond Metropolitan Authority III.
 PURPOSE The application is for final location, character and extent review of improvements to existing trail networks between Pump House Drive and Park Drive at the Boulevard Bridge.
 IV.
 SUMMARY & RECOMMENDATION This improvement plan for the Pump House Parking Lot Trail will enhance the City of Richmond's Riverfront trail network by connecting trails between Pump House Drive and Park Drive at the north end of the Boulevard Bridge.
 Pedestrians and bikers will benefit from the improvements, which propose replacing the existing foot path in this location with a 530-foot-long asphalt trail.
 New trees will be planted to replace non-invasive tree species removed on city property, and a bioretention basin with additional native plantings will improve the visual aesthetic of the trail and aid in effective stormwater drainage.
 Staff finds that the proposed improvements are consistent with the recommendations of the Master Plan and the Urban Design Guidelines.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval with the following conditions: - If any existing cobblestone or granite is removed, it be stockpiled or reused - The applicant consider using pervious pavement materials where possible Staff Contact:
+Therefore, the Urban Design Committee recommends that the Planning Commission grant final approval as presented with the following conditions: - If any existing cobblestone or granite is removed, it be stockpiled or reused - The applicant consider using pervious pavement materials where possible - The applicant further study the western end of the trail connection to provide better pedestrian and cycling access to Pump House Drive Staff Contact: